TriTrieu/open-weather-map-auto-test/README.md

 To execute these test case on IDE (Intellij), open the project in IDE

-`right-click on testng.xml (under `open-weather-map-auto-test` directory) then click on Run option` or
+`right-click on testng.xml (under open-weather-map-auto-test directory) then click on Run option`

 ## Reporting - using Extent Report